fatherjim-tech/fatherjim.tech/content/blog/ibreviary/ibreviary.md

 # iBreviary on the Web

 I have always been a bit of a purist when it comes to prayer.
 What do I mean by that?
 Well, I have always preferred to pray using using a book or some other tangible accessory like a Rosary.
 I suppose you could say I'm a bit of a kinetic pray-er insofar as holding something in my hands gives me a sense of comfort.
 For me, there is just something affirming about grabbing my breviary, turning pages, and flipping ribbons.
+Nothing really says it's prayer time than grabbing that special book filled with God's Word.

 {{< img-post-width "/img/blog/ibreviary" "breviary.jpg" "text" "" "60%">}}